 Having obtained the archive file by one of the above methods, you need to unpack it and install it on your system.
 Unpacking can be done anywhere-we'll assume you're unpacking it in your home directory.
 Installing it on the system requires you to have root privileges.
-If you aren't a system administrator with root access, you can still compile and use basb; you just can't install it as a system-wide utility.
-The first thing to do is uncompress the archive file by typing gunzip bash-2.01.tar.gz.\ Then you need to "untar" the archive by typing tar -xf bash-2.01.tar.
+If you aren't a system administrator with root access, you can still compile and use bash; you just can't install it as a system-wide utility.
+The first thing to do is uncompress the archive file by typing gunzip bash-3.0.tar.gz.
+Then you need to "untar" the archive by typing tar -xf bash-3.0.tar.
 The -xf means "extract the archived material from the specified file."
-This will create a directory called bash-2.01 in your home directory.
+This will create a directory called bash-3.0 in your home directory.